-The THRIVE Framework sets out that treatment should involve explicit agreement at the outset as to what a successful outcome would look like, how likely this was to occur by a specific date, and what would happen if this was not achieved in a reasonable timeframe.
+The THRIVE framework sets out that treatment should involve explicit agreement at the outset as to what a successful outcome would look like, how likely this is to occur by a specific date, and what would happen if this was not achieved in a reasonable timeframe.
 Feeling comfortable with “endings” has been raised as a concern for a number of i-THRIVE implementation sites, particularly within the context of some children and young people not being “better” at the end of treatment.

-This training has been developed to address:
+To support sites wanting to work in a THRIVE-like way this training has been developed to address:

 - Current practice and dilemmas in relation to conceiving and discussing endings